ben-moohrey/CIS400/README.md

-# CIS400 - Term Project
+# CIS400 - Term Project - GPTweet

 ## Getting started

 ### Project Dependencies
 You will need **git**, a **GitHub** account, **python 3.10**, **pipenv** and **vscode** to get started with the project.
 You can skip the steps if you know you have everything installed already.